 Circumstances where a Director can be Disqualified

-Director Disqualification was introduced by the Company Directors Disqualification Act 1986 with the aim at protecting the public interest from those Directors who may seek to abuse their position of trust and confidence as the representatives of a limited company.
+Director disqualification was introduced by the Company Directors Disqualification Act 1986 with the aim of protecting the public interest from those directors who may seek to abuse their position of trust and confidence as the representatives of a limited company.

-Being disqualified as a Director does not prohibit you from running your own business, or running a business in partnership with another (in your own names) but it prevents you from acting as a Director of a limited company, as representative of certain incorporated charitable associations (including Industrial & Provident societies and Friendly Societies) or as a partner of a Limited Liability Partnership.
+Being disqualified as a director does not prohibit you from running your own business or running a business in partnership with another (in your own names) but it prevents you from acting as a director of a limited company, as a representative of certain incorporated charitable associations (including Industrial & Provident societies and Friendly Societies) or as a partner of a Limited Liability Partnership.

-Where a company is placed into any form of insolvency proceedings, comprising a compulsory liquidation, a voluntary liquidation or Administration, then a review of the Directors’ conduct in the period leading up to insolvency will be examined and this may lead to investigations as to whether such Directors should be disqualified, with the intention of preventing a repeat of such behaviour.
+Where a company is placed into any form of insolvency proceeding, comprising a compulsory liquidation, a voluntary liquidation or administration, then a review of the directors’ conduct in the period leading up to insolvency will be examined and this may lead to investigations as to whether such directors should be disqualified, with the intention of preventing a repeat of such behaviour.

 Directors most commonly disqualified are those who are found to have been guilty of misconduct in the management of a company or who are not considered sufficiently competent to retain such a position of trust.

-There is a specific statutory framework which governs when Directors (or any individual, regardless as to whether they have previously been a Director) may be disqualified from acting as a Director.
+There is a specific statutory framework which governs when directors (or any individual, regardless of whether they have previously been a director) may be disqualified from acting as a director.